 Our guests need shelter, food, friendship, and care and we are committed to providing all emergency services, focusing on food, shelter, and healthcare.

-Because of the recommendations of the CDC, the Whatcom County Health Department, and the State of Washington, the entirety of the Drop-In Center is moving to Bellingham High School for the next several weeks.
-The extra space provided will accommodate the 150-200 people served in that program, support the six-foot distancing mandate, offer showers, and provide separate quarantine space if and when that becomes needed.
+Because of the recommendations of the CDC, the Whatcom County Health Department, and the State of Washington, the entirety of the Drop-In Center moved to Bellingham High School.
+The extra space provided accommodates the 150-200 people served in that program, supports the six-foot distancing mandate, offers showers.
 Visit here for FAQs about the relocation.
-If you have questions or concerns about this, contact Jessica Hess at: firstname.lastname@example.org or 360-733-5120 ext.
+The City of Bellingham also some information here.
+Watch this video for an inside look at the new location.
+If you have questions or concerns about this, contact Jessica Hess at: email@example.com or 360-733-5120 ext.
 103.